Oxford HealthCare Insurance

 Although insurance coverage details will vary depending on the type of plan you have, many plans through this company offer coverage for addiction detox services, therapy, dual diagnosis treatment, and medications that are used in treatment.

-There are various types of addiction, including dependence problems which involve legal or illicit substances.
+There are various types of addiction, including dependence problems that involve legal or illicit substances.
 Some legal substances which people may become dependent on or addicted to include alcohol and prescription medications (benzodiazepines, opioids, etc.).
-Illicit drugs which are commonly seen in cases of addiction are cocaine, heroin, and methamphetamine.
+Illicit drugs that are commonly seen in cases of addiction are cocaine, heroin, and methamphetamine.

 The good news is that people who have an Oxford insurance plan can receive coverage for the treatment of these different types of addiction.
 Here at Discovery Institute, we will work to help you sort through your insurance plan to get information about how your plan will cover treatment for substance abuse in your life.

 Does My Treatment Need Come From an In-Network Facility?